FluxCapacitor2/easysearch/README.md

 go run --tags="fts5" ./app
 ```

+_If you are using VS Code, you can press F5 to run the project automatically._

 <small>

-**Note**: When using SQLite, you have to add a build tag to enable full-text search with the [`fts5` extension](https://sqlite.org/fts5.html) (see [this section](https://github.com/mattn/go-sqlite3/tree/master?tab=readme-ov-file#feature--extension-list) of the `go-sqlite3` README for more info).
-That is why the `--tags="fts5"` flag is present.
-If you're only using Postgres, you can remove the flag for a slightly faster build.
+**Note**: You have to add the `fts5` Go build tag to enable full-text search with the [`fts5` extension](https://sqlite.org/fts5.html), which Easysearch requires.
+See [this section](https://github.com/mattn/go-sqlite3/tree/master?tab=readme-ov-file#feature--extension-list) of the `go-sqlite3` README for more info.

 </small>